kalmary/RandLANet_Segmentation/README.md

 ---
 # 1. Overview <a name="overview"></a>

 **RandLANet_Segmentation** is a set of tools for point cloud semantic segmentation using the RandLANet architecture.
 RandLANet is a deep learning model designed to process large-scale point clouds.
-Its architecture, which utilizes a random sampling strateg.
 The repository includes tools for defining the model, training it, and performing segmentation on new files.
 Key Features:
-- Data preprocessing: cut, decimate and distribite data for training model,
+- Data preprocessing: cut, decimate and distribute data for training model,
 - Model definition: necessary code to define and build the RandLANet model architecture, allows for scalability and adjustment for hardware-specific needs,
 - Training & Evaluation: Tools for training the model on custom datasets and evaluating its performance,
 - Inference & Segmentation: Utility to perform semantic segmentation on new point cloud files using pre-trained models/ segmentation on preloaded arrays.